appsody/website/content/docs/stacks/package.md

 Packaging allows a stack developer to build all the components of a stack and enables the stack to be used via Appsody CLI commands.
 The packaging process typically involves: building the stack container image, creating archive files for each template and configuring a local Appsody repository.

-You can use the [CLI command](/docs/using-appsody/cli-commands/#appsody-stack-package) `appsody stack package` to package a single stack that you have created or modified and want to test locally.
+The following method details how you can use the Apposdy CLI `appsody stack package` to package a single stack that you have created or modified and want to test locally.

 Alternatively, you can also use the [CI scripts](#packaging-a-stack-locally-using-ci-scripts), if you want to package multiple stacks or repositories.

+---

 ## Packaging a stack locally using the Appsody CLI